Ekaterina1994/quiz/README.md

 # **_Quiz_**

 Quiz is an app where you can test your knowledge about the world.
 This is a useful game for broadening one's horizons.
 This app looks just as simple questionnaire.
 There are multiple answers for each question.
 But only one is right.
-I create this app because I want to learn new technologies like React, TypeScript etc.

 **_Table of contents_**